alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

-Ever since the Patriot Act, people have been wary of governments using crises as an excuse to extend their powers, and ever since 2016, people have been wary of trusting Big Tech.
-So it's understandable that they're sounding alarm bells over a collaboration between
+Ever since the Patriot Act, people have been wary of governments using crises as an excuse to extend their powers, and ever since 2016, people have been wary of big tech companies.
+So it's understandable that people are sounding alarm bells over a collaboration between
 Apple, Google, and the government.